-With so many different types of paddleboards out there, it’s natural to feel overwhelmed by all the different choices and options presented to you.
-We totally understand how confusing it all is—especially when you’re new to the sport.
-And so that is why we wanted to break down the decisions into easy-to-follow set of questions you should ask yourself.
-Whether you’re new to paddleboarding or you’ve been doing this for years now, we’ll help you choose the best stand-up paddleboard (SUP) suited to your lifestyle.
-Everything you’ll be reading below is aimed at making your journey to choosing the right board a whole lot easier.
-Let’s begin.
+With so many different types of paddleboards out there, it's easy to feel overwhelmed by all the options and opinions presented to you.
+We understand how confusing it is—especially when you're new to the sport.
+There is so much to choose from, and everywhere you look, you will find another bold claim.
+And so that is why we wanted to break down the decisions into easy-to-follow set of questions to ask yourself.

 Wait, what?
 SUP Style?
-What’s that supposed to mean?
-At Honu, we like to think of paddleboarders as falling into four different style or personality categories: The Wanderer, The Adventurer, The Thrillseeker, or The Challenger.
-Each of these personality traits are what we call the “SUP Style.”
-Once you have identified Your SUP Style, you’ll better be able to know which paddleboard suits you.
-If this is all starting to get confusing, stick with us.
-We’ll describe each SUP Style in detail below.
+What's that supposed to mean?
+At Honu, we like to think of paddleboarders as falling into four different styles, or personality categories: The Wanderer, The Adventurer, The Thrillseeker, or The Challenger.
+Each of these personality traits are what we call the "SUP Style."
+Once you have identified Your SUP Style, you'll better be able to know which paddleboard suits you.

 But before that, we would just like to point out that knowing the reason why you will be paddleboarding—what activities you're planning to do while on your board—is key to determining what type of paddleboard to get because each type of board is designed for specific activities and lifestyles.

-If you answered yes to all that, and if your desire is for a simpler, healthier life for yourself and your family, then you’re definitely a Wanderer.
-And you’re in great company!
-You’re in the largest cohort of paddleboarders out there.
+If this sounds like you, then you're definitely a Wanderer.
+And you're in great company!
+You're in the largest cohort of paddleboarders out there.

 When you go for a paddle, you want to enjoy the outdoors and savor the experience.
 Getting a good amount of exercise from paddleboarding is great, but for you, it's so much more than that.
 For The Wanderer, it's more about the experience of being in the outdoors, breathing in the fresh air, and escaping the businesses of everyday life.
 It's all about getting out there in nature.